-- Contact Look Good Feel Better, a free program to help with changes in appearance.
+- Consider contacting Look Good Feel Better, a free program to help you manage treatment-related changes in appearance.
 Call 1800 650 960.

 “I did the Look Good Feel Better program before treatment.
 It helped me prepare mentally for losing my hair during chemotherapy.” – Ann